anna-rasmussen/MAG-analysis/MAG_processing.md

 I try to do all data wrangling in R and minimally process output files from each program.

-See Metagenome_assembly_and_binning.md for more details, but generally at this stage I have a "My_SAMPLING_SITE" directory that has the following:
+See Metagenome_assembly_and_binning.md for more details, but generally at this stage I have a "MY_SAMPLING_SITE" directory that has the following:
 + fastq (directory with metagenome forward and reverse fastq files)
 + MAGs_all (directory of all the MAGs from all the samples, renamed with sample included)
 + sample_array.txt (list of sample names)